-If the tenant is being transferred to alternative accommodation, they will be responsible for clearing their belongings from the property and for giving vacant possession of that property.
+If the tenant is being transferred to alternative accommodation, they will be responsible for clearing their belongings from the property and for giving vacant possession of that property, unless otherwise agreed.
 Any items left behind will be cleared and there will not be any opportunity to reclaim them, or to claim compensation to the value of them.
-The cost of clearance and disposal of any such items will also be recharged to the tenant.